BBaysinger/bb-portfolio/docs/private-content-workflow.md

 `content:migrate` uses an internal temporary staging directory.
 It does not depend on your configured `PORTFOLIO_CONTENT_DIR` target and it does not automatically run authored-content imports. `PORTFOLIO_CONTENT_DIR` remains the canonical root for explicit pull/import workflows and local seeding/export tasks.

 When `content:migrate` stages local media, it copies from `backend/media` and treats that local media state as authoritative.
-If a sibling `../cms-media-seedings` directory exists and overlapping files have different hashes, the migrate run stops before writing so local media and hydration seedings can be reconciled intentionally.
+If the resolved snapshot root exists and overlapping files have different hashes, the migrate run stops before writing so local runtime media and snapshot-root assets can be reconciled intentionally.

 Alternate directory examples:

-- `npm run media:seed -- --seedings-dir ../cms-media-seedings`
+- `npm run media:seed -- --snapshot-root ../cms-media-seedings`
-- `npm run media:pull:prod:cv-experience-logos -- --seedings-dir ../cms-media-seedings`
+- `npm run media:pull:prod:cv-experience-logos -- --snapshot-root ../cms-media-seedings`
-- `npm run media:pull:prod:project-brand-logos -- --seedings-dir ../cms-media-seedings`
+- `npm run media:pull:prod:project-brand-logos -- --snapshot-root ../cms-media-seedings`

 If you switch variants often, change `PORTFOLIO_CONTENT_DIR` in `.env.local`.